WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 SNP call data can take up a lot of disk space, and so we have generated a compressed format (gz).
 It is always good to remove unnecessary files, and/or compress large files.

+### 5.1 Using mpileup and bcftools to identify variants

 ```bash
 # Use bcftools mpileup and call commands to identify variants: